SustainDiffusion: Optimising the Social and Environmental Sustainability of Stable Diffusion Models: Results

 \subsection{RQ1: \rqtwoshort}

 The first two rows in Table \ref{tab:stats} report the mean and standard deviation of the single objectives for the SD3 baseline and RS approach, while the last row of Table \ref{tab:stats} reports the results achieved by \tool.
+In brackets, we report whether the $p-$value of the Wilcoxon test between \tool and the baseline approach is lower or greater than our confidence level of 0.008 ($0.05/6$).
+When the test is significant, we also report the $\hat{A}_{12}$ effect size.
+In the table, for each objective, the best value is highlighted in \textbf{bold}, while the worst is \underline{underlined}.

 We observe that \tool achieves statistically better results than the baseline SD3 model in all considered objectives, with a \textit{large} effect size in 5 out of 6 objectives.
 On average, \tool reduces the gender bias of the baseline SD3 model by 68\% and the ethnic bias by 59\%.
 In general, we observe that the baseline SD3 model provides the highest gender and ethnic bias among all strategies analysed.
 This result is in line with previous research \cite{fadahunsi_how_2025,bano2025doessoftwareengineerlook}.
 Regarding energy, we observe a reduction of 25\% in CPU Energy, 50.5\% in GPU Energy, and 26.5\% in Duration with respect to the default SD3 model.
 Finally, we also observe a small but statistically significant improvement of 5.3\% in Image Quality. \tool also provides statistically significantly better results than the RS model, with a large effect size, in 5 out of 6 objectives.
 The only objective in which the difference is not statistically significant is Image Quality, where the results obtained by the two approaches are comparable.
 Compared to the RS approach, on average, \tool reduces the gender bias by 47.5\% and the ethnic bias by 50\%.
 Concerning energy, RS is the approach that provides the highest energy consumption among all the strategies analysed.
 Compared to RS, \tool reduces the CPU Energy by 72\%, GPU Energy by 59.13\%, and Duration by 39.04\%.

 The first two boxes in Figure \ref{fig:rq1-2-result} show the distribution of objectives from the default SD3 model and RS approach, while the last box shows the distribution of objectives from \tool.
 As expected, RS is the strategy providing the highest variability in objective scores, while the baseline SD3 model has the lowest variability, especially in gender bias and energy metrics.

 Concerning the trade-off analysis, Table \ref{tab:pareto_solutions} reports the number of Pareto Optimal solutions grouped by the approach that generated them.
 We note how the objective scores returned by the default SD3 model are completely dominated by the other strategies, while only two solutions from RS appear in the Front.
 Finally, we note how the solutions returned by \tool are the ones that dominate the others the most, with a total number of 28 solutions appearing in the Front.
 These results are also confirmed by the distribution of the Hypervolume score in Figure \ref{fig:hypervolume}.
 From the figure, we observe that the Hypervolume of the solutions returned by \tool significantly overcomes the baseline SD3 model and the RS approach.